 STEMteachersNYC launched in 2011 to promote the teaching of STEM disciplines in New York City schools.
 With over 525 teacher members, STEMteachersNYC presents monthly STEM-themed workshops and intensive summer workshops in a student-focused teaching method known as Modeling Instruction.
 However, there is a serious shortage of experts who can lead these workshops.
 STEMteachersNYC has formed a partnership with the American Modeling Teachers Association (AMTA) to foster the spread of Modeling Instruction in the U.S. To address the shortage of experts, STEMteachersNYC organized two one-week Modeling Instruction leadership development workshops in summer 2016 for 30 participants who are implementing the approach in their classrooms.

-STEMteachersNYC and AMTA are also expanding their model to other locations throughout the country.
-They have established four pilot locations — Phoenix, Ariz.; Dallas-Fort Worth, Texas; Bridgeport, Conn.; and southern Florida — with AMTA providing fiscal management and STEMteachersNYC providing operational advice.
-Support from the Simons Foundation provides subsidies for these projects on a matching basis to help defray startup costs.
-Each program is expected to present a series of workshops engaging significant numbers of local teachers.
+STEMteachersNYC and AMTA have expanded their model to other locations throughout the country.
+They established four pilot locations — Phoenix, Ariz.; Dallas-Fort Worth, Texas; Bridgeport, Conn.; and southern Florida — with AMTA providing fiscal management and STEMteachersNYC providing operational advice.
+Support from the Simons Foundation provided subsidies for these projects on a matching basis to help defray startup costs.

-STEMteachersNYC is now transitioning to a staffed professional organizational structure with a focus on excellence in STEM teaching.
+In 2016, STEMteachersNYC transitioned to a staffed professional organizational structure with a focus on excellence in STEM teaching.